ibm-garage-tsa/cp4mcm-installer/README.md

 # Source the customization we've compiled
 $ source _customization.sh

-# Then kick it off
+# Make sure we've logged into OCP, then kick it off
 $ make
 ```